 How to play NYT Connections

-- Select four words you believe form a group and submit your choice.
+- Select four words you think form a group; correct sets are locked in and removed.

 More daily puzzle help from HashTechWave